 Click here for a MAP

-From time to time we are required to schedule our meeting on a different date, or in a different location.
-Please check your newsletter or the website calendar for any changes to the schedule.
+From time to time we may be required to schedule our meeting on a different date, or in a different location.
+Please check the newsletter or the website calendar for any changes to the schedule.

 The YHQG mailing address is: